-Bioassembler members Gisela Ibañez-Redín and Mark M. Somoza, from Universität Wien, recently published the results of their research into the use of camphorsulfonyl oxaziridine (CSO) as a nonaqueous alternative to I2/H2O, in DNA microarray synthesis.
+Bioassembler members Gisela Ibañez-Redín and Mark M. Somoza, from the University of Vienna, recently published the results of their research into the use of camphorsulfonyl oxaziridine (CSO) as a nonaqueous alternative to I2/H2O, in DNA microarray synthesis.

 About the study: